gzygmanski/scripts/README.md

 ## mpd-rate & mpd-fav
 Adds sticker to currently playing song with rating or favourite state.

+## mpv-pip
+Adds pip-like (picture in picture) functionality to the mpv.

 ## volpm
 Manage and display notification with volume for default sink and mpd